We constantly strive to improve the hotel product and guest experience at Knockendarroch, but we also have

 We also work hard to minimise the impact our product has on the environment.
 Again, there is still a lot of

 work to be done here and we will keep chipping away as we seek out new opportunities.
-Although not a
+We are delighted that

 The Living Wage Foundation